 What You Need to Know About Blepharitis

-- Blepharitis tends to come and go rather than resolve permanently with a single course of treatment
+- Blepharitis tends to come and go rather than resolve permanently with a single course of treatment Specialist management is provided by the cornea and refractive surgery subspecialty.

 - It comes in two main forms: anterior blepharitis (affecting the outer lid margin and lash bases) and posterior blepharitis (affecting the meibomian oil glands inside the lid)